 Why It Works

-- Slow, precise cooking using a water bath and an immersion circulator cooks a double-cut pork chop to a perfectly even temperature, from edge to edge.
+- An immersion circulator cooks a double-cut pork chop to a perfectly even temperature, from edge to edge.

 - A high-heat finish in a skillet gives the chop a crisp, browned crust and keeps the interior juicy.